Ph.D., University of Georgia, Education Psychology

 Dr. Brian Barger, an expert in autism and other childhood developmental disabilities, joined Georgia State University’s School of Public Health as a Research Assistant Professor in August 2015.

-Barger works primarily with the school’s Center for Leadership in Disability, whose mission includes translating research into sustainable community practices that lead to independent, inclusive and productive lives for people with disabilities.
+Dr. Barger is the Director of Research & Evaluation in the Center for Leadership in Disability, whose mission includes translating research into sustainable community practices that lead to independent, inclusive and productive lives for people with disabilities.